LV-APT/lvCICD/docs/Operation-List.md

 ### `lvEcho` : Echo all the parameters to outputs

     Parameters:
         1. All Parameters will be echoed to output.
+    Result:
+        String concatenated with all parameters

 ### `lvBuild` : Build the LabVIEW Projects specified

     Parameters:
         Parameter1. (required) LabVIEW Project File Path
         Parameter2. (option) name of Build Specification, Empty to build all
            - "" as Default
         Parameter3. (option) Name of Target
            - "My Computer" as Default
+    Result:
+        N/A

 ### `lvCopy` : Copy Files using LabVIEW VIs

     Parameters:
         Parameter1. (required) Dest-Folder/Files of Copy operation
         Parameter2-10. (optional) Source Files of Copy operation
             - If no '*' contained in file name, the specified file path will be used.
             - If '*' in file name, the file name is the search pattern.
 Files in folder with the pattern will all be used as source-path.
+    Result:
+        N/A

 ## Test Related Operations

 ### `StartVITester` : Start JKI VI Tester to run test cases

     Parameters:
         Parameter1. (required) LabVIEW Project File Path which contains the VITester test cases
+    Result:
+        N/A

 ## VIPM related Operations